 It's time to get back to doing what you love.

 Physical therapy usually starts a few weeks after the surgery, tailored to the patient’s recovery status and specific surgical procedure.
+Physical therapy is a critical component of spine surgery recovery, helping to restore mobility and strength.
 A physical therapist will develop a personalized regimen that slowly builds up the neck’s range of motion and strengthens the muscles around it.
 This phase is crucial for surgeries like ACDF and spinal fusion, where the objective is to support the bone graft fusion while also maintaining as much flexibility as possible.

 Months After Surgery